Codeinwp/wp-product-review/readme.txt

 Easily turn your basic posts into in-depth reviews with ratings, pros and cons, affiliate links, rich snippets and user reviews.
 == Description ==

-> > If you want to see a live demo of the review plugin + rich snippets you can check <a href="http://demo.themeisle.com/parallax-one/wp-product-review/">http://demo.themeisle.com/parallax-one/wp-product-review/</a>.

-### Why to get the PRO add-ons ?

-Using the add-ons you will unleash the most important functionality : SHORTCODE .
-Using something like : [P_REVIEW post_id=3067 visual='full'] you are able to display the review box anywhere in the post, or you can even display 5 boxes in the same page (different products).

-Other notable features :

-* Custom Review Icons
-* Preloader functionality
-* Unlimited Options
-* PROs/ Cons

-### Knowledgebase

-1. How to change the html format of the review name -> http://docs.themeisle.com/article/130-how-to-change-the-html-format-of-the-review-name
-2. How to change dynamically the name of the review -> http://docs.themeisle.com/article/131-how-to-change-dynamically-the-name-of-the-review
-3. How to change dynamically the option name format -> http://docs.themeisle.com/article/132-how-to-change-dynamically-the-option-name-format
-4. How to change dynamically the pros/cons heading text -> http://docs.themeisle.com/article/133-how-to-change-dynamically-the-pros-cons-heading-text
-5. How to change dynamically the image size for review -> http://docs.themeisle.com/article/135-how-to-change-dynamically-the-image-size-for-review

 ### User Review Enabled